oisintheginger/GE2-2019-2020/README.md

 ### Part 1 - Path following

 Update your fork of the repo with the latest code from the master branch of my repo.
-To do this, cd to the folder and type:
+To do this, cd to the folder where you have yoru fork cloned and type:

 ```
 git checkout master
 git pull upstream master
 ```

 This will get the code we wrote last week.
-You can opep up the scene Seek and you will see the boid that we made that implements seek, arrive and player steering behaviours in the BigBoid.cs class.
+Open the Seek scene and you will see a boid that implements seek, arrive and player steering behaviours in the BigBoid.cs class.
+Today you can implement a path following behaviour for the boid.

 Check out this video: